 If your skin is dry, flaky, or itchy, it’s probably more alkaline.
 Oily or acne-prone skin means it may be too acidic.
 Our post, Botanicals for Your Skin Type, is a great place to start for determining your skin’s natural state and products that can help!

-Stop washing so much
+Stop washing your skin so much

 According to Dr. Zoe Draelos, Consulting Professor of Dermatology at Duke University,